-The first published notice of the species in Kent was by Thomas Johnson who, in his Iter Plantarum (1629), mentioned it as encountered in travelling by the main road from Gravesend to
+The first published notice of the species growing in Kent was by Thomas Johnson who, in his Iter Plantarum (1629), mentioned it as encountered in travelling by the main road from Gravesend to Rochester.

-Rochester.
 Johnson listed Melampyrum next to Cirsium acaule (Dwarf Thistle) and Carlina vulgaris (Carline Thistle) and if they were growing together, it will have been chalk, which is the underlying geology of much of the route - so the possibility is that the plant was subsp. commutatum.
-Hanbury and Marshall (1899) considered Common Cow-wheat indeed to be very common in the county as a whole, except Thanet, in woods and copses and so they supplied no individual records for the normal form.
+There is earlier archaeological evidence: ten capsules and many seeds (det.
+J.R.B.
+Arthur) were found in clay daub from the late 14th century timber-framed building known as Wealden Hall, London Road, Larkfield.
+Hanbury and Marshall (1899) considered Common Cowwheat to be very common indeed in the county as a whole, except Thanet, in woods and copses and so they supplied no individual records for the normal form.
 Individual records are given there, however, for var. latifolium, a taxon which was taken off the British list after Gustave Beauverd published his Melampyrum monograph in 1916.
 By the time of Philp (1982), Melampyrum pratense remained locally common, being found in 153 tetrads in the period 1971-1980.
-These tetrads showed particular concentrations in Wealden wooded areas on Tunbridge Wells sand, the London Clay of the Blean woodlands, the chalk around Elham valley and some records along the Folkestone and Hythe Beds of west Kent.
+These tetrads showed particular concentrations in Wealden wooded areas on Tunbridge Wells Sand, the London Clay of the Blean woodlands, the chalk around Elham valley and some records along the Folkestone and Hythe Beds of west Kent.
 The plant was relatively absent from more treeless areas -the Hoo peninsula, Sheppey, Thanet and Romney Marsh/Dungeness.
 However, by the 1991- 2005 survey (Philp, 2010) the number of tetrads recorded had dropped to 79.
 The previous concentrations remained, but in attenuated form.
 It was noted that subsp. pratense occurred on the more neutral and acid soils, and that subsp. commutatum was found on chalky soils, but they were not mapped separately.